 We compassionately understand the multi-layered challenges you are facing.
 It is reassuring to know that you are protected by an experienced lawyer who will put you and your children’s best interests first.

 With a divorce rate of approximately 50%, it is important to know your rights and obligations, especially when children are involved.
-Daniel Cooper is a well-established divorce, custody and family law lawyer serving Pointe-Claire and the Montreal West Island who will dedicate his expertise to protect you and your family.
+Daniel Cooper and Alice Florian are well-established divorce, custody and family law lawyers serving Pointe-Claire and the Montreal West Island who will dedicate their expertise to protect you and your family.

 A reasonable approach to divorce cases involves, first, the best interests of the children.
 Issues such as: who will remain in the house and the custody of your children are the first important issues you will face.
 Second, are the financial issues and the protection of your assets.
 Child support, spousal support (if a spouse is not autonomous) and the partition of assets, can be relatively easy to determine when both parties are in good faith.
 With proper legal advice, this can lead to an amicable divorce settlement out of Court so you can begin a new life.

 If an uncontested divorce is not possible, winning results or the best settlement possible, will be reached through robust representation, utmost professionalism and a no nonsense and honest approach to applying the law.
 On your behalf and with your best interests clearly in mind, we know when to negotiate, when to suggest compromise and when to aggressively move forward.
 For over 20 years, we have represented our clients in matters of: child custody and access rights, child and spousal support, parental alienation and amicable settlements.